shoppingflux/php-sdk/docs/manual/resources/inventory.md

 }
 ```

-Or Iterates over all inventories of your catalog
+Or iterate over all inventories of your catalog

 ```php
 <?php